terraform-compliance/cli/docs/index.markdown

 This policy ( Scenario ) will allow all S3 buckets newly created or updated must have encryption configuration set within the code.
 In an ideal way, this Scenario (among with all other Scenarios) will run on a CI/CD pipeline that will ensure that nothing is deployed by violating your policies.

 See [Examples](/pages/examples/) for more sample use cases.
 {: .fs-3 }

+## Supporting / Requirements

+`terraform-compliance` only supports `terraform` 0.12.+.
+In order to use older versions of `terraform`, you can use [0.6.4](https://github.com/eerkunt/terraform-compliance/releases/tag/0.6.4) of the tool, but many capabilities will not be supported and maintaining of `0.6.4` version is ended.

+Some of the features that you will be missing can be listed as ;

+- Complete `terraform` interpolations support
+- `terraform` modules, variables and providers support.
+- Any filtering function for advanced queries
+- Many missing resources requires `tag`ging.
+- .. and many more ..

+You can have a look to the [CHANGELOG](https://github.com/eerkunt/terraform-compliance/blob/master/CHANGELOG.md) for further information.